patternfly/patternfly-react/packages/react-core/src/components/Alert/examples/Alert.md

 ### Alert variations

-PatternFly supports a number of properties and variations that can be used to add extra content to an alert.
+PatternFly supports several properties and variations that can be used to add extra content to an alert.

 * Use the `actionLinks` property to add one or more `AlertActionLink` components that place links beneath the alert message.
 You must pass in `href` and `component="a"` properties to have an `AlertActionLink` act as a proper link, rather than as a button.

-* Links may also be added within the alert message using an `href`.
+* Use a native HTML `<a>` element to add links within an alert message.

-* Use the `actionClose` property to add an `AlertActionCloseButton` component, which manages and customizes alert dismissals.
+* Use the `actionClose` property to add an `AlertActionCloseButton` component, which can be used to manage and customize alert dismissals.

 ```ts
 import React from 'react';